When it comes to FIFA 20 Career Mode, most players might look to build their attack first and worry about the rest of the squad later.

 After the summer transfer window, everyone now knows who Dayot Upamecano is, and he’s a very reliable centre-back on FIFA 20.

-Despite his initial rating being a moderate 77, the 21-year-old already boasts 88 jumping and 88 strength, being a real mean presence at the back.
-His standing tackle of 84 will also make him hard to beat, like a rock at the centre of your defence – though a moving one with 76 pace.
+Despite his initial rating being a moderate 80, the 21-year-old already boasts 88 jumping and 88 strength, being a real mean presence at the back.
+His standing tackle of 85 will also make him hard to beat, like a rock at the centre of your defence – though a moving one with 76 pace.
 Did we mention his potential rating of 88?
-Arsenal may have been quoted high prices for him in the summer but if you strike early on FIFA 20 Career Mode you can get Upamecano for the low, low price of £15m.
+His value is £19m and if you strike early on FIFA 20 Career Mode you can get Upamecano for a slightly higher price of £22m.

 Joe Gomez (Liverpool)